Automatic Security Updates with DNF

 Jan 26 10:01:30 INFO Upgraded: openssh-7.1p2-1.fc23.x86_64 Jan 26 10:01:30 INFO Upgraded: bind-license-32:9.10.3-10.P3.fc23.noarch Jan 26 10:01:30 INFO Upgraded: bind-libs-lite-32:9.10.3-10.P3.fc23.x86_64 Jan 26 10:01:30 INFO Upgraded: bind-libs-32:9.10.3-10.P3.fc23.x86_64 Jan 26 10:01:33 INFO Installed: kernel-core-4.3.3-301.fc23.x86_64 Jan 26 10:01:38 INFO Installed: kernel-modules-4.3.3-301.fc23.x86_64 Jan 26 10:01:38 INFO Upgraded: dhcp-libs-12:4.3.3-8.P1.fc23.x86_64 Jan 26 10:01:38 INFO Upgraded: dhcp-common-12:4.3.3-8.P1.fc23.noarch Jan 26 10:01:38 INFO Upgraded: bind99-license-9.9.8-2.P3.fc23.noarch Jan 26 10:01:39 INFO Upgraded: bind99-libs-9.9.8-2.P3.fc23.x86_64 Jan 26 10:01:39 INFO Upgraded: dhcp-client-12:4.3.3-8.P1.fc23.x86_64 Jan 26 10:01:39 INFO Installed: kernel-4.3.3-301.fc23.x86_64 Jan 26 10:01:39 INFO Upgraded: bind-utils-32:9.10.3-10.P3.fc23.x86_64 Jan 26 10:01:40 INFO Upgraded: openssh-server-7.1p2-1.fc23.x86_64 Jan 26 10:01:41 INFO Upgraded: openssh-clients-7.1p2-1.fc23.x86_64 Jan 26 10:01:41 INFO Upgraded: rsync-3.1.1-8.fc23.x86_64 Jan 26 10:01:41 INFO Upgraded: perl-PathTools-3.62-1.fc23.x86_64 Jan 26 10:01:41 INFO Upgraded: libnghttp2-1.6.0-1.fc23.x86_64 Jan 26 10:01:41 INFO Upgraded: chrony-2.1.1-2.fc23.x86_64 Jan 26 10:01:41 INFO Cleanup: bind-utils-32:9.10.3-7.P2.fc23.x86_64 Jan 26 10:01:42 INFO Cleanup: dhcp-client-12:4.3.3-7.fc23.x86_64 Jan 26 10:01:42 INFO Cleanup: bind-libs-lite-32:9.10.3-7.P2.fc23.x86_64 Jan 26 10:01:42 INFO Cleanup: bind-libs-32:9.10.3-7.P2.fc23.x86_64 Jan 26 10:01:42 INFO Cleanup: bind99-libs-9.9.8-1.P2.fc23.x86_64 Jan 26 10:01:42 INFO Cleanup: openssh-clients-7.1p1-6.fc23.x86_64 Jan 26 10:01:42 INFO Cleanup: openssh-server-7.1p1-6.fc23.x86_64 Jan 26 10:01:43 INFO Cleanup: bind99-license-9.9.8-1.P2.fc23.noarch Jan 26 10:01:43 INFO Cleanup: bind-license-32:9.10.3-7.P2.fc23.noarch Jan 26 10:01:43 INFO Cleanup: dhcp-common-12:4.3.3-7.fc23.noarch Jan 26 10:01:43 INFO Cleanup: dhcp-libs-12:4.3.3-7.fc23.x86_64 Jan 26 10:01:43 INFO Cleanup: openssh-7.1p1-6.fc23.x86_64 Jan 26 10:01:43 INFO Cleanup: rsync-3.1.1-7.fc23.x86_64 Jan 26 10:01:44 INFO Cleanup: perl-PathTools-3.60-1.fc23.x86_64 Jan 26 10:01:44 INFO Cleanup: libnghttp2-1.3.3-1.fc23.x86_64 Jan 26 10:01:44 INFO Cleanup: chrony-2.1.1-1.fc23.x86_64

-With patching there is always the chance that related processes need to be restarted.
+With software and security patching it happens that related processes need to be restarted.
 DNF has a plugin command available to test this.

 Measure After Patching